mikediessner/nubo/docs/_build/html/_sources/index.rst.txt

 NUBO, short for Newcastle University Bayesian optimisation, is a Bayesian optimisation framework for the optimisation of expensive-to-evaluate black box functions, such as physical experiments and computer simulations.
-It is developed and maintained by the `experimental fluid dynamics research group`_ at `Newcastle University`_.
+It is developed and maintained by the `Fluid Dynamics Lab`_ at `Newcastle University`_.
 NUBO focuses primarly on transparency and user experience to make Bayesian optimisation easily accessible to researchers from all disciplines.
 Transparency is ensured by clean and comprehensible code, precise references, and thorough documentation.
 User experience is guaranteed